-3.3 Secure File Transfer
+3.3 Secure File Transfer PJM Competitive Planner Tool

-Each entity must submit its proposals and related files via PJM's Secure File Transfer Tool.
-To do so, PJM requires a one-time registration but limits accounts to one primary user and one alternate user per entity.
-To set up a new account, please email ProposalWindow- Admin@pjm.com with the subject "Secure File Transfer Registration".
-If you have an account, but cannot login, please email axwayadmin@pjm.com
+Each entity must submit its proposals and related files via PJM's Secure File TransferCompetitive Planner Tool.
+To do so, Please follow the instructions in the Competitive Planner User Guide

+PJM requires a one-time registration but limits accounts to one primary user and one alternate user per entity.
+To set up a new account, please email Proposol Mindow Admin@pim.com with the subject "Secure File Transfer